wtsnjp/llmk/README.md

 ## Basic Usage

 The easiest way to use **llmk** is to write the build settings into the LaTeX document itself.
-The settings can be written as TOML format in comments of a source file, and those have to be placed between the comment lines only with the consecutive `+` (at least three).
+The settings can be written as [TOML](https://github.com/toml-lang/toml) format in comments of a source file, and those have to be placed between the comment lines only with the consecutive `+` characters (at least three).

 Here's a very simple example: